-A credit report is a snapshot of your credit history and is one of the main tools lenders use to decide whether to give you credit.
+A credit report is a snapshot of your credit history and is one of the main tools that lenders use to decide whether or not to give you credit.

-If your report says you don’t pay your bills on time or that you have a lot of debt you may not get that loan — or you may get it but have to pay a higher interest rate.
-While the report itself does not say whether you are a good or bad credit risk — it provides lenders with the data to make the decision themselves.
+If your credit report says you don’t pay your bills on time or that you have a lot of debt, you may get declined for a loan, or if you do get approved, you may have to pay a higher interest rate.
+While the report itself doesn’t say whether you are a good or bad credit risk, it provides lenders with the data to make the decision themselves.

-- Minimize the amount of open credit lines
+- Minimize the number of open credit lines

 - Keep your balances below the credit limits